Considering WashU?

 Absolutely!
 Our dedicated team brings Jewish life directly to SLU, Webster, and UMSL with events, classes, and social gatherings.
 Students from these campuses are also warmly welcomed at Chabad at WashU for Shabbat meals, holiday celebrations, and other programs—becoming part of a larger, vibrant Jewish community across St. Louis.

-Both of these programs are a supported by the Jewish Federation of St. Louis.
+Both of these programs are supported by the Jewish Federation of St. Louis.

 Supporting Chabad